walterlab-HMS/AF2multimer-analysis/README.md

 optional arguments:
   -h, --help            show this help message and exit

-  --distance DISTANCE   Maximum distance in Angstroms that any two atoms in two different residues can have for them be considered in contact for the analyis.
+  --distance DISTANCE   Maximum distance in Angstroms that any two atoms in two residues in
+                        different chains can have for them be considered in contact for the analyis.
 Default is 8 Angstroms.

-  --pae PAE             Maximum predicted Angstrom Error (pAE) value in Angstroms allowed for a contact to be included in the final output.
+  --pae PAE             Maximum predicted Angstrom Error (pAE) value in Angstroms allowed for a
+                        contact(pair of residues) to be considered in the analysis.
 Valid values range from 0 (best) to 30 (worst).
 Default is 15.

-  --pae-mode {min,avg}  How to combine the dual PAE values (x, y) and (y, x) into a single PAE value for
+  --pae-mode {min,avg}  How to combine the dual PAE values (x, y) and (y, x) into a single PAE
-                        a residue pair (x, y).
-Default is "min".
+                        value for a residue pair (x, y).
+Default is 'min'.

   --plddt PLDDT         Minimum pLDDT values required by both residues in a contact in order for
-                        that contact to be included in the final output.
-Valid values range from low confidence 0 to high confidence 100.
-Default is 70.
+                        that contact to be included in the analysis.

   --combine-all         Combine the analysis from multiple folders specified by the input argument
 ```